Research Prototype Authentication

 Step 0: absorb(server_challenge) ← 256-bit server nonce — binds proof to this session

-Step 1: absorb(nonce) ← hashWitness = h₁ field element
+Step 1: absorb(nonce) ← field witness derived from encoded KDF output

 Step 2: absorb(mimcKey) ← HMAC-derived session key